nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * Pros: More flexible to expand, other methods can be added to Pin if needed.
     * Cons: Will use more memory.

+### \[Work in progress\] Birthday Reminder feature
+Show a list of people with upcoming birthday.

+#### Proposed Implementation

+Step 1.
+On app startup sort people with birthday by birth month and day only into a list of person.

+Step 2.
+The first person in the birthday reminder list will have the next birth month and day with respect to current day.

+Step 3.
+The rest of the list with birthday after this first person will be displayed in sorted order.

+Step 4.
+Once at the end of the list, cycle back to the person with the earliest birthday and display subsequent people in the list in sorted order until the person with a birthday that has just past and already the first person in the resulting the birthday reminder list.

 --------------------------------------------------------------------------------------------------------------------

 ## **Documentation, logging, testing, configuration, dev-ops**